Yvonne Root

 Sometimes it is challenging to recognize clutter because it becomes part of the landscape.
 You look at it every day, and you get used to it.
 One way to begin dealing with clutter is to take a picture, either literally or figuratively.

 I’ll show you what I mean.
 The other day, I wanted to photograph some beautiful birds that were hanging out in our yard.
 So, I did.
-It was only then that I noticed the birds were almost lost in the clutter of pool toys lying about on the pool deck.
+Only then did I notice the birds were almost lost in the clutter of pool toys lying about on the pool deck.

 There are three other ways clutter comes to light.